UK

 Stop / pause / claim (fast map)

-A simple “do I stop this, or claim this?” guide that prevents overpayments and missed support.
+A simple guide that prevents overpayments and missed support.

 Stop / report changes (to avoid overpayments)

-- If the deceased was receiving State Pension or a DWP benefit, ensure DWP is notified so payments stop correctly.
+- If the deceased received a DWP benefit or State Pension, ensure DWP is notified.

-- If you receive Universal Credit, report household changes promptly (composition, housing costs, childcare, income).
+- If you receive Universal Credit or Pension Credit, report household changes promptly.

 - For HMRC items (PAYE/tax credits/Child Benefit), confirm what should stop and what needs updating.